apache/sedona/docs/api/sql/Function.md

 Introduction:

-Transform the Spatial Reference System / Coordinate Reference System of A, from SourceCRS to TargetCRS
+Transform the Spatial Reference System / Coordinate Reference System of A, from SourceCRS to TargetCRS.
+For SourceCRS and TargetCRS, WKT format is also available.

 !!!note
 	By default, this function uses lat/lon order.
 You can use ==ST_FlipCoordinates== to swap X and Y.